WA launches first-in-nation alert system for missing Indigenous persons

 The bill creating the first-in-the-nation alert system was signed into law in March by Gov. Jay Inslee.

-The alert system will add a new designation of “missing Indigenous Persons” to the existing alert systems in place, similar to Amber alerts for children and silver alerts for missing seniors.
+The alert system will add a new designation of “Missing Indigenous Persons” to the existing alert systems in place, similar to Amber alerts for children and silver alerts for missing seniors.

 Once the alert is activated, all Washington law enforcement will be notified electronically and WSP’s Missing and Unidentified Persons Unit will distribute the information to a list of subscribers.
+To subscribe to any of WSP’s missing persons alerts, visit wsp.wa.gov/crime/alerts-missing-persons.

+The state department of transportation will also begin displaying known vehicle information on the Variable Message Signs and Highway Advisory Radios in appropriate areas, WSP said.

+According to the Government Accountability Office, the number of missing and murdered Indigenous women in the U.S. is unknown due to reporting problems, distrust of law enforcement and jurisdictional conflicts.
+However, according to research by the National Congress of American Indians, Native American women face murder rates almost three times those of white women — and up to 10 times the national average in certain locations